nokia/plyometrics/examples/README.md

 Out-of-order execution
 ----------------------
 `cpu_phenmenons.cpp` contains two benchmarks which together show _out-of-order execution_ capability of the CPU.
-Second test is expected to be faster because second modulo operation doesn't depend on any previously calculated value therefore it can be scheduled in separate pipeline.
+Second test is expected to be faster because second modulo operation doesn't depend on any previously calculated value therefore it can be reordered or overlapped with each other.